Joseph's Coat of Many Colors

 There are two keys words in Genesis 37:3 that reveal the truth behind the "coat of many colors."
 The first, kethoneth (Strong's #3801), is translated as "coat" in the King James.
 The second, pas (passim, Strong's #H6446), is translated "of many colors."

-Strong's Concordance and Brown-Driver-Briggs Hebrew Definitions defines kethoneth not as a cost but as a tunic.
+Strong's Concordance and Brown-Driver-Briggs Hebrew Definitions defines kethoneth not as a coat but as a tunic.
 Additionally, the Hebrew pas (passim) has nothing to do with color.
 It means something worn, like a tunic, which is long (to the ankles) and which has long sleeves (to the wrists or palm).
 Some Biblical commentaries confirm this conclusion.

 "But in truth it was not a "coat of many colors," but a tunic reaching down to the arms and feet, such as princes and persons of distinction wore, and it betokened to Joseph's brothers only too clearly . . . " (Bible History Old Testament).